 By 1838, Dominica was the first colony of the British West Indies to have an elected legislature governed by an African descent majority.
 Sadly, this pioneering equality was not to last, as by 1865 the Colonial Office appointed half of the legislature themselves.

 However, many Dominicans were to fight for Britain in the First and Second World Wars, and the island finally gained its independence on 3 November 1998.

-We currently have one newspaper from Dominica available to search on The Archive – the Dominica Dial.
+We currently have three newspaper from Dominica available to search on The Archive – the Dominica Dial.
 First published on 6 January 1883 by publisher William Davies in the capital of Roseau, it featured news from Dominica and around the Caribbean, complete with correspondence and telegrams featuring news from abroad.